See Thailand Through My Lens

 PART ONE:

-My Years of Investments, Building, and Working in Thailand
+Ten Years of Investments, Building, and Working in Thailand

-2000-2002: Construction of My Diving Yacht at Koh Sire, Phuket
+2000-2002: Construction of my diving yacht at Koh Sire, Phuket

-1995-2005: Diving Cruises to the Similan Islands and Beyond
+Ten Years Teaching Scuba Diving - with Diving Cruises to the Similan Islands

 Scuba diving has been my passion since I was 22.
 I earned my first certificate in the very week man landed on the moon — and from that moment, the ocean became my second home.